eltel/G/README.md

 ### Today's Issues

-Discuss which states we are going to work with, and how to apply GraphQL & Mantra.
+Discuss which states we are going to work with, and how to apply GraphQL & Redux.

 <!-- Call variable [React List Container](https://github.com/meteor-utilities/react-list-container) and [React Form Containers](https://github.com/meteor-utilities/React-Form-Containers) from `input_box.jsx` based on the value of `ORIGIN` and `DIRECTION`. -->